jychoi-hpc/run-dataspaces/README.md

 ===============================================

-This is a wrapper command written in Python for running multiple applications with Adios staging methods (FlexPath, DATASPACES, DIMES, etc).
-By default, using DATASPACES is assumed.
-However, it supports FlexPath and others.
+This is a wrapper command written in Python for running multiple applications and monitoring them.
+Designed for running Adios staging applications in parallel, it is not restricted to use other general cases where one needs to run multiple applications concurrently.

 The general form of this comand is as follows:
 ```
-$ stagerun SERVER_COMMAND [ : APPLICATION_COMMAND ] *
+$ stagerun OPTIONS [ : APPLICATION_COMMAND ] *
 ```

 More details of options will be printed with `-h` option: